hkfuertes/rockbox/README.md

 ## General Information

-This is an experimental build of Rockbox.
+This is an experimental build of Rockbox that is not in any way associated with or developed by Innioasis/Timmkoo.

 Most of the work was already done by the original Rockbox team - all credits to them.